Martinique: Pre-European contact and early colonial periods

 San Salvador that "the island of Matinino was entirely populated by women on whom the Caribs descended at certain seasons of the year; and if these women bore sons they were entrusted to the father to bring up."

+In 1635, Spain formally ceded Martinique to France after 133 years of Spanish rule.
 On 15 September 1635, Pierre Belain d'Esnambuc, French governor of the island of St. Kitts, landed in the harbour of St. Pierre with 80 to 150 French settlers after being driven off St. Kitts by the English.
 D'Esnambuc claimed Martinique for the French king Louis XIII and the French "Compagnie des Îles de l'Amérique" (Company of the American Islands), and established the first European settlement at Fort Saint-Pierre (now St. Pierre).
 D'Esnambuc died in 1636, leaving the company and Martinique in the hands of his nephew, Jacques Dyel du Parquet, who in 1637 became governor of the island.

-In 1636, in the first of many skirmishes, the indigenous Caribs rose against the settlers to drive them off the island.
-The French successfully repelled the natives and forced them to retreat to the eastern part of the island, on the Caravelle Peninsula in the region then known as the Capesterre.
+In 1636, in the first of many skirmishes, the indigenous Kalinago rose against the settlers to drive them off the island.
+The French repelled the natives and forced them to retreat to the eastern part of the island, on the Caravelle Peninsula in the region then known as the Capesterre.
 When the Caribs revolted against French rule in 1658, the governor Charles Houël du Petit Pré retaliated with war against them.
 Many were killed, and those who survived were taken captive and expelled from the island.
 Some Caribs fled to Dominica or St. Vincent, where the French agreed to leave them at peace.

 After the death of du Parquet in 1658, his widow Marie Bonnard du Parquet tried to govern Martinique, but dislike of her rule led King Louis XIV to take over the sovereignty of the island.
 In 1654, Dutch Jews expelled from Portuguese Brazil introduced sugar plantations worked by large numbers of enslaved Africans.